CuriousNikhil/compose-explode/README.md

 ## Contribution
-Please contribute if you feel there's something missing/wrong or anything you feel right.
-Just raise the PR I would be happy to accept.
+Please contribute if you feel there's something missing or anything you feel right.
+Just raise a PR, I would be happy to accept.

 ## License